SNH48Live/SNH48Live/README.md

 ## Helpers

+Helpers depend on Python 3.6+ and Zsh 5.0+.

 - [`download`](bin/download): the heart and soul of this channel.
 Downloads a VOD from live.snh48.com, then optionally uploads it to the channel.
 - [`extract-claims`](bin/extract-claims): extract video info and associated copyright claims from a YouTube copyright claims page, and automatically populate related datastores.
 - [`fetch-metadata`](bin/fetch-metadata): fetch metadata of all content videos.